Upper bounds on the colloid separation efficiency of diffusiophoresis

 where $D_p$ is the diffusivity of the particles arising from their Brownian motion.
-After the chemical source is set in contact with the channel at $X=0$ (Figure \ref{fig:sketch_BL}), the solute, ions, and particles are first \emph{developing}, with $C_s$, $C_i$, and $N$ slowly changing in the streamwise direction $X$.
+After the chemical source is set in contact with the channel at $X=0$ (Figure \ref{fig:sketch_BL}), the solute, ions, and particles are initially \emph{developing}, with $C_s$, $C_i$, and $N$ slowly changing in the streamwise direction $X$.
 This case, as well as its implications for the separation of colloids, has been studied previously by several authors \cite{Shin2017-lj,Lee2018-go,Shim2021-yt,Shimokusu2020-fp}.

-In contrast, here we study the limit in which the system given by \eqref{eq:pdes_chem_dim} and \eqref{eq:pde_part_dim} reaches a \emph{fully-developed} state (Figure \ref{fig:sketch:fully_dev}).
+In contrast, here we study the limit in which the system given by \eqref{eq:pdes_chem_dim} and \eqref{eq:pde_part_dim} reaches a \emph{fully developed} state (Figure \ref{fig:sketch:fully_dev}).
 Sufficiently far downstream, the fields $C_s$, $C_i$ and $N$ become invariant in the streamwise direction, i.e. $\partial_XC_s=\partial_XC_i=0$, leading to

-In this fully developed regime, chemical gradients are sustained through the continuous diffusion of solute into the channel from the chemical source at $Y=0$, but also through its withdrawal into a chemical sink at $Y=W$ (see Figure \ref{fig:sketch:fully_dev}).
-Accordingly, we set
+In this fully developed regime, chemical gradients are sustained through the continuous diffusion of solute into the channel from the chemical source at $Y=0$, but also through its withdrawal into a sink at $Y=W$ (see Figure \ref{fig:sketch:fully_dev}).
+Accordingly, we set boundary conditions